SodiumZH/NFF-Services/wiki/NaUtils.md

 Optionally, you can manually generate all instances for a registry at a given phase of game setup.
 This action can be done by calling `setShouldGenerateOnCommonSetup()`, `setShouldGenerateOnClientSetup()` and `setShouldGenerateOnServerSetup()` on registry declaration to make the registry to generate all entries on common setup, on client setup and on server setup respectively.

+#### Built-in registries

+NaUtils built-in registries are declared in `NaUtilsRegistries `class.

+### Misc

+There are also some registries or utilities for registration that are not in `NaUtilsRegistry`.

+#### `DeferredEntityAttributeRegisterEvent`

+Event for registering `AttributeSupplier`s that should be added on server start, not on mod setup.
+This is for attributes depending on data which is not available on mod setup (e.g. config attributes).

 ## Forge Capabilities

 ##### `CEntityTickingCapability`